wucucu/notes/parallelprogramming.md

 ### 1.1.6.
 The Synchronized Block

-  The *sychronized* block is used to achiece atomicity.
-Code block after a *synchronized* call on an object x is never executed by two threads at the same time.
+  The `synchronized` block is used to achieve atomicity.
+Code block after a `synchronized` call on an object x is never executed by two threads at the same time.

 ```scala
  //The synchronized method must be invoded on an instance of some object.